Paralinkz/haunt-map/README.md

-# 👻 AI Generated Haunted Map
+# 👻 Interactive Haunted Map

-An interactive web application that generates mysterious and haunted locations with AI-powered paranormal stories and activities.
+An interactive web application that generates mysterious and haunted locations with paranormal stories and activities.

 ## 🌟 Features